ssardina/tapp-fixture/cba2csv/README.md

 # Translate Coburg Bball Schedule to TeamApp CSV file

-This Python script reads either:
+This is the original system, used in 2021, to extract fixtures from  either:

-1. A 2007-Office 365 `.xlsx` spreadsheet containing the game schedule from [Coburg Basketball Association](https://coburgbasketball.org.au/); or
+1. a 2007-Office 365 `.xlsx` spreadsheet containing the game schedule from [Coburg Basketball Association](https://coburgbasketball.org.au/); or
-2. The CSV report from [PlayHQ](http://playhq.com).
+2. a CSV report from [PlayHQ](http://playhq.com); and

-and produces a CSV files ready to import into [TeamApp](https://www.teamapp.com) for generating either game events or schedules.
+produce CSV files ready to import into [TeamApp](https://www.teamapp.com) for generating either game events or schedules.

 The script was originally done for the [Brunswick Magic Club](https://www.brunswickmagic.com/) but it can extract games for any club.